Politics, poisonings and repairs in The Gulch

 I spent part of the morning finessing yesterday’s diary, then most of the middle of the day, in between showers, dismantling and readjusting the chickens’ hutch with my house guest.
 My original construction left much to be desired in terms of levels.
 It really needed two pairs of hands to get it right, especially because it is precariously balanced on top of the rough old rocks which run beneath the house.

-The brood were glad to get out and stretch their legs in the garden and lolled bout in the sun when it appeared.
-But they actually made attempt to come back into The Gulch while we were working, and it was not difficult to get them back in once we had finished.
+The brood were glad to get out and stretch their legs in the garden and lolled about in the sun, when it appeared.
+But they actually made attempts to come back into The Gulch while we were working, and it was not difficult to get them back in once we had finished.
 The Speckled Devon Blue held out yet again, so she and I had another merry chase around the garden as she decided to head back to their old home.
 Eventually I triumphed, but it took some doing.

-There was discussion of holidays lost during lockdown and those still to come, and which were the best Chinese and Indian takeaways locally centime.
-And we discussed allotments – the houses on one side of the road back into allotments.
-I had to give one up after a bout of ill-health but most of those who attend these gatherings seem to have one.
+There was discussion of holidays lost during lockdown and those still to come, and which were the best Chinese and Indian takeaways locally.
+And we discussed allotments – the houses on one side of the road back onto allotments.
+I had to give mine up after a bout of ill-health but most of those who attend these gatherings seem to have one.

 And the exchange system was in full flow.
-I was able to supply a couple of devilish jigsaws to those running out of new challenges, redundant pallets were exchanged, and then we were all presented with neat little brand new pans for making brownies which someone had to spare.
+I was able to supply a couple of devilish jigsaws to those running out of new challenges, redundant pallets were exchanged, and then we were all presented with neat little brand new pans for making brownies which someone had to spare from a promotion at work.
 We were lucky that the rain held off for almost two hours.
 It really has become a part of everyone’s lives.
 Those who could not make it sent apologies, and afterwards there were WhatsApp messages of appreciation.

 And so, once again, I am late to bed.